lqN5M2Xy/MyDailyLuck/README.md

 A motivational Android app that gives you a daily “Luck Score” based on your guess of a random number (1–100).

----

-# MyDailyLuck 🌟

-*A motivational Android app with daily randomness and Compose UI.*

 📲 **Available on Google Play**
 <a href="https://play.google.com/store/apps/details?id=com.lokrey.lqN5M2Xy.mydailyluck">